GDSL-UL/soft_install/docs/04-otherwin.md

 <img src="figs/chp4/Conda_1.PNG" width="491" style="display: block; margin: auto;" />

-4. Now we need to "navigate" to the folder where you placed the files downloaded above (`gds_py.yml` and `jl_setup.bat`).
+4. Now we need to "navigate" to the folder where you placed the `jl_setup.bat`file.
 In this illustration, we are using the Desktop folder, so you can run the following command:

 ```shell
 cd Desktop